-Registration is now open!
+Registration is closing soon!
 To find out more, please refer to the Registration page for more details.

 The Raffles Model United Nations Conference (RMUN) was first organised in 1992, as the Raffles Mock United Nations Security Council Conference.
 Back then, it was a quiet, one-day affair attended by just a handful of secondary school students and simulated a single UN body.